-Land is one of the basic steps to creating affordable housing.
-The Town of Hebron has identified two Town-owned properties in Hebron Center that have the potential to help address housing needs
+At the same time, the Town of Hebron has identified two Town-owned properties in Hebron Center that have the potential to help address housing needs

 - Rifkin Property Adjacent to existing elderly housing (can also support an enlargement of the Senior Center in the future). - Horton Property Purchased by the Town of Hebron for future uses, possibly including affordable housing.